kenglxn/seam-maven-refimpl/readme.txt

 Before you build any projects you'll have to build the root pom and required dependencies.

-* Open a command shell and CD to the trunk folder, e.g. ./seam-maven-refimpl/trunk.
+* Open a command shell and CD to the "trunk" folder, e.g. ./seam-maven-refimpl/trunk.

 * Type: mvn clean install
   - The maven install command builds the no.knowit.seam:root pom which all projects in this trunk uses as its root pom.
-	- Builds the no.knowit.seam:seam-openejb modules which is used for test purposes
+	- Builds the no.knowit.seam:seam-utils modules

+* CD to the "seam-refimpl" folder amd type "mvn clean install"

 Note to Eclipse users:
 The m2eclipse plugin seems to be a bit unpredictable when it comes to downloading source code and